Does sweet potato help with joint pain during perimenopause?

 Anthocyanins and NF-kB inhibition

-Purple sweet potato varieties are particularly rich in anthocyanins, polyphenols that inhibit NF-kB, a central regulatory protein in inflammatory signalling.
-NF-kB activation drives the production of pro-inflammatory cytokines including TNF-alpha, IL-1beta, and IL-6.
+Purple sweet potato varieties are particularly rich in anthocyanins, polyphenols that inhibit NF-kB, a central regulatory protein in inflammatory signaling.
+NF-kB activation drives the production of pro-inflammatory cytokines including TNF-alpha, IL-1 beta, and IL-6.
 These are the same cytokines elevated in arthritic joint conditions.
 The anti-inflammatory mechanism of anthocyanins is well established in cell and animal studies, and Krikorian et al. (2010) demonstrated cognitive and inflammatory benefits from anthocyanin-rich foods in older adults.
 Even orange sweet potato varieties contribute meaningful antioxidant activity through beta-carotene.

 Beta-carotene and synovial antioxidant protection